 of the sculptures of the Image of Jesus Nazareno have succeeded in time.
 The

-graphic testimonies of the first, destroyed in the burning of Santos in 1936,
+graphic testimonies of the first, destroyed in the burning of Saints in 1936,

 speak of an Image of undeniable affiliation to the Andalusian school, whose